syncfusion-content/maui-docs/MAUI/ImageEditor/serialization.md

 # Serialization in .NET MAUI Image Editor (SfImageEditor)

-The Image Editor control provides support to serialize and deserialize the annotations, free hand drawing, text and toolbar settings.
-You can save the current state of the image editor and load it back when it is needed.
+The Image Editor control provides support to serialize and deserialize the shape, text and pen annotations along with their settings.
+You can save the current state of the image editor annotations and load it back when it is needed.

 ## Serialization

-The `Serialize()` method is used to serialize the current edits of shapes.
-It allows you to store the SfImageEditor annotation settings by passing the stream as a parameter to the `Serialize` method.
+The `Serialize` method is used to serialize the current edits of shapes.
+It allows you to store the `SfImageEditor` annotations to the stream by passing the stream as a parameter to the `Serialize` method.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}